wnikk/laravel-access-rules/docs/tutorial-basic-step-by-step.md

 ```
 Therefore, we now have the capability to check not only the rules individually, but also to verify the **attributes of the model**.

-It is important - if you add rule "_viewThisIfThisIsTest_" and permission to user, then the **policy will not be checked**.
+It is important - if you add rule "_availableUpdateOnSomeTime_" and permission to user, then the **policy will not be checked**.

 ## Final example